-Appcues offers a wide range of onboarding elements, helping you to create the exact product experience you want.
-It’s one of the leaders in onboarding software, and their library of resources and useful content is unparalleled.
+Appcues offers a range of onboarding elements, helping you to create the exact product experience you want.

-Gainsight are well-revered in the world of Customer Success.
+Gainsight is well-revered in the world of Customer Success.
 Their primary product offering enables you to track customer health scores and product usage.

 Gainsight, however, recently made their move into onboarding software, with Gainsight PX.
 This provides you with the ability to create in-app onboarding experiences for your users.

 The Gainsight product suite provides a potent mix of data, analytics, and onboarding tools.
 You can also use Gainsight PX to send out automated emails to users that help to drive product adoption and engagement.

 However, if you want to make the most out of Gainsight PX, then you also need Gainsight.
-This can be relatively costly for smaller companies.
+This can get costly pretty quickly.

-Not only that, but you install Gainsight via Salesforce.
-This isn’t a problem if you already you it.
+Not only that, but you need to install Gainsight via Salesforce.
+This isn’t a problem if you already use it.
 If you don’t use it, then you’ll need to create a Salesforce account too.
-Again, for smaller companies, this could prove to cost a lot of time, effort, and money.

 GPX flips this market on its head, in my opinion.
 Many of in-app engagement solutions do not also offer analytics – or they offer analytics about the engagements only, not the actual product.
 GPX flips that paradigm by basing the engagements off of the product analytics.
 Rather than shooting off engagements into the dark, you can ensure that what users see is timely and relevant to them. – Julie P

-Gainsight PX is one of the best Pendo competitors, in that it offers the in-depth analytics and product insights.
+Gainsight PX is one of the best Pendo competitors, in that it offers comparable analytics and product insights.
 You can then use the data to improve your product experience.
-If you’re looking at onboarding from a Customer Success point of view, then Gainsight PX should be your choice.